white-research/pylogenetics/README.md

 # pylogenetics

-A python package contaning classes and functions for phylogenetic analyses.
+A python package containing classes and functions for phylogenetic analyses.